aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/chart-types/_index.md

 The waterfall chart is supported in Aspose.Cells.

 ### **Custom Chart Types**
 Custom charts allow you to create charts with custom formatting that can be applied to other charts also.
 Here, we've only discussed the standard charts.
-If you want to know more details about custom charts then please read the Creating Custom Charts article which describes how to create custom charts.
+If you want more details about custom charts, then please read the **Creating Custom Charts** article, which describes how to create custom charts.
 {{< app/cells/assistant language="cpp" >}}